jeffh/Fox/README.md

 result.failingValue // => @[-9, @0]; random values generated
 ```

-Once a failing example is produced, FOX will attempt to find the smallest
+Once a failing example is produced, Fox will attempt to find the smallest
 possible example that also exhibits the same failure:

 ```objc